 (c) The Department shall adopt rules for training standards that ensure that individual support staff understand the philosophy and values that underlie the services and that they acquire the skills necessary to implement the purposes and principles of this subchapter and to address the individual needs of the person or family for whom they provide services.

 (d) All staff and all family-directed respite workers shall be trained in the requirements of 33 V.S.A. chapter 69, relating to reports of abuse, neglect, and exploitation of elders or of adults who have a disability, and the requirements of 33 V.S.A. chapter 49, subchapter 2, relating to reports of suspected abuse or neglect of children.
 (Added 1995, No. 174 (Adj.
 Sess.), § 1; amended 2013, No. 96 (Adj.
 Sess.), § 113.)

 (a) For the purposes of this section, "special care procedure" means a procedure that is necessitated by a specific medical need that a person with a developmental disability would perform but for the person's disability, provided that, in the determination of the supervising registered nurse, the procedure may be performed safely by a trained special care provider.

-(a) An advisory board is created to advise the department on the status and needs of people with developmental disabilities and their families.
-The board shall also advise the commissioner regarding the development of the system of care plan described in section 8725 of this title and recommend legislation, rules, policies, and standards to implement the system of care plan.
+(a) The Advisory Board is created to advise the Department on the status and needs of people with developmental disabilities and their families.
+The Board shall also advise the Commissioner regarding the development of the system of care plan described in section 8725 of this title and recommend legislation, rules, policies, and standards to implement the system of care plan.

 (e) Members shall be entitled to reimbursement for necessary and actual expenses incurred in performance of their duties under this chapter.
 (Added 1995, No. 174 (Adj.
 Sess.), § 1.)